yeoshi/vdaywithyeoshi/README.md

 If you face any issues, please feel free to dm me on IG @yeoshinoya!
 I'm not a professional coder ok!
 Give chance!
-HAHAHA
+HAHAHA BUT IF THIS RLLY HELPED YA OUT AND YOU LIKE IT A LOT, PLEASE LMK!!!